-The aim of ‘Optimal management of ADHD’ could be described as where an individual patient’s level of symptoms and functional impairment are reduced, quality of life is improved and symptom benefits outweigh any unwanted adverse events.1,3,5
+The aim of ‘optimal management of ADHD’ could be described as where an individual patient’s level of symptoms and functional impairment are reduced, quality of life is improved and symptom benefits outweigh any unwanted adverse events.1,5,6

-Non-pharmacological therapies for ADHD may involve behavioural, psychological, social, educational and lifestyle interventions.3,4,11-14
+Non-pharmacological therapies for ADHD may involve behavioural, psychological, social, educational and lifestyle interventions.2,5,15-19

-Pharmacological interventions are recommended by clinical guidelines for ADHD as part of a comprehensive treatment programme (including a behavioural therapy component) if there is insufficient response to non-pharmacological therapy.1-6
+Pharmacological interventions are recommended by clinical guidelines for ADHD where required and as part of a comprehensive multimodal treatment plan that includes non-pharmacological therapies and is adapted to the specific needs and preferences of the patient.1-4

-Available classes of pharmacological treatments for ADHD include:15-29
+Available classes of pharmacological treatments for ADHD include:20-34

 - Taylor E, Döpfner M, Sergeant J, et al. European clinical guidelines for hyperkinetic disorder — first upgrade.
 Eur Child Adolesc Psychiatry 2004; 13(Suppl 1): I/7-I/30.